nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 I have to make a temporary halt to the process of composing a piano concerto and a symphony.
 Instead, with Jane and Pink Dawn, we've decided to make an RPG game in 2D with Godot to earn a living income, and mostly because it’s fun too.
+And maybe, I can do both in the process., a game needs music too.

 The name of the game will be - Wisdom of the Trees.
 And we are the - c木y crew.
 The words "cây" and "木" mean "tree" in Vietnamese and Chinese respectively.